denis-mludek/kaiju/README.md

 // Listen for messages coming from immediate Vnodes or component children messages.listen<P>(message: Message<P>): Stream<P>

+// Listen for a Message at the first Element found using the given CSS selector.
+// This should be rarely used, and is mostly useful for components
+// that attach their content to a remote DOM Element, like popups. messages.listenAt<P>(selector: string, message: Message<P>): Stream<P>;

 // Sends a message to the nearest parent component messages.send<P>(message: MessagePayload<P>): void
 ```